Forget Skill Sets: Why You Should Hire for Character Instead

 Persistence is another essential quality.
 You want someone who won't quit at the first roadblock but will keep trying new strategies or looking for new answers.
 Traditionally, a college degree has been taken as a sign of persistence, because it shows that the person was willing to stick to a goal for two or four or more years.
 However, there are other signals on a resume that indicate a persistent applicant.
 Persistent applicants have: earned certifications (even if not in your industry), earned other types of recognition like the rank of Eagle Scout in the Boy Scouts or a leadership position in their volunteer organization.
 They follow up with applications and they're working on outside projects or learning something new.
 Personal responsibility is a trait that rarely makes it onto hiring lists, but it's a vital one.
 People who take personal responsibility own their goals.
 They don't blame other people for their failings and they are willing to work for success.
 It's hard to tell from a resume if someone has personal responsibility, but it will become immediately evident in a job interview.
 Ask about a time they failed and what contributed to the failure.
 Ask how they deal with a difficult coworker or customer.
 People with personal responsibility will focus on what they could do to improve the situation rather than on what other people should do.
 These traits all add up to an employee with a growth mindset.
 These employees will be trainable, even if they don't have the specialized skills to do every part of the job on their first day.

 Now for the easy part - training

+One of the benefits of hiring for character over skills is that you get to develop your employees to do things in a manner that works for your company and your customers.
+They come to you with fewer preconceived notions and ingrained habits.
 To get started, make sure you have a clear understanding of what skills are needed to do the job.
 Then assess your employees through written tests, manager observation, or practice assignments, to see exactly where they need to improve.
 From there you can create a customized training plan for each employee or for groups of employees with similar training needs.